1203mueed/10-min-school-assessment/README.md

 ## ⚠️ Important Notes

-### Manual Content Curation
+### Content Processing
-- The `data/output.txt` file contains **manually curated content** from pages 3-18
+- The `data/output.txt` file contains Bengali literature content extracted from the PDF
-- This ensures optimal content quality and relevance for the RAG system
+- The content includes word meanings, explanations, and literary analysis
-- The original PDF extraction was enhanced through manual review and editing
+- The text has been processed and optimized for the RAG system

 ### Ollama Requirements
 - **Ollama must be installed and running** before using the system